Buenos Aires Province: Sports

 Libertadores de América and Presidente Perón stadiums in Avellaneda.

 In Buenos Aires Province, as throughout Argentina, football is the predominant sport.
 The province has numerous professional football teams, with most of them concentrated in the Greater Buenos Aires area.
 Rivals Club Atlético Independiente and Racing Club de Avellaneda are the most successful, famous and followed beyond the province borders.
-Other notable teams in Greater Buenos Aires include Arsenal, Quilmes, Banfield, Lanús, Chacarita Juniors, Tigre and Defensa y Justicia.
+Other notable teams in Greater Buenos Aires include Arsenal, Quilmes, Banfield, Lanús, Los Andes, Chacarita Juniors, Tigre and Defensa y Justicia.
 In the capital of the province, Estudiantes and Gimnasia y Esgrima stand out.

 Other clubs in the rest of the province include Olimpo and Villa Mitre (Bahía Blanca), Huracán de Tres Arroyos (Tres Arroyos), Aldosivi and Alvarado (Mar del Plata), Sarmiento (Junín), Douglas Haig (Pergamino), Agropecuario (Carlos Casares), Santamarina (Tandil), Racing de Olavarría (Olavarría), Flandria, Club Luján and Villa Dálmine (Campana).

 The city of Mar del Plata hosted six matches of the 1978 FIFA World Cup and the 1995 Pan American Games, and annually holds the National Evita Games and the final stage of the Bonaerense Games, the last being the most important provincial sports event for young, the elderly and people with disabilities.

 The province is represented in the Argentine Rugby Union (UAR) by four unions: the Rugby Union of Buenos Aires (URBA), includes teams of the Autonomous City of Buenos Aires (CABA), the Rugby Union of Mar del Plata, the Western Rugby Union of the Province of Buenos Aires (UROBA) and the Southern Rugby Union.
 Some of the most prominent clubs are CASI and SIC of San Isidro.

 Among others, some of the most important basketball teams in the province are: Peñarol de Mar del Plata, Quilmes de Mar del Plata, Bahía Basket, Estudiantes de Bahía Blanca, Olimpo de Bahía Blanca, Argentino de Junín, Club Ciclista Juninense, and Estudiantes de Olavarría, Gimnasia y Esgrima de La Plata, Club Atlético Platense and Lanús.

 There are numerous racetracks, including La Plata, Nueve de Julio, Olavarría, Mar de Ajó, Junín, Balcarce, San Nicolás de los Arroyos and Bahía Blanca.
 The San Isidro Racecourse was inaugurated in 1935 and hosts the Carlos Pellegrini Grand Prix.
 The Hipodromo de La Plata is the third largest in Argentina.